Pilchuck River

 The Pilchuck River (dxʷkʷiƛ̕əb) is a river in Snohomish County in the U.S. state of Washington.
 It is a tributary of the Snohomish River.
-The name is derived from Chinook Jargon pilpil ("blood", "red") and chuck ("water"), or "red water".
+The name is derived from the Chinook Jargon pilpil ("blood", "red") and chuck ("water"), or "red water".
+The Lushootseed name means "flowing red," kʷiƛ̕ being an archaic term for "red" in Northern Lushootseed.

 Course

 The Pilchuck River originates in the Cascade Range.
 It flows generally west until it reaches Granite Falls, then it turns and flows south, passing by Lochsloy and Machias before emptying into the Snohomish River near Snohomish.
 The Snohomish River empties into Possession Sound, part of Puget Sound.
+The Pilchuck River has sections that have long stretches of gravel bars as well as glacial terraces.

-The Pilchuck River flows alongside the Centennial Trail from roughly Machias to Snohomish.
+The Pilchuck River flows alongside the Centennial Trail from Machias to Snohomish.